 Soft succulents or “tender succulents” are just as drought tolerant as hardy succulents and just as easy to care for, however they do not tolerate cold temperatures as well.
 The most common types are echeveria, haworthia, crassula, and aloe.
 These succulents come in many beautiful colors, shapes, and sizes.

 If planting outdoors make sure they receive lots of light.
-They can be planted in full – to partial sun.
+They can be planted in partial sun.
+Try to protect your plants from direct sunlight as it can cause your plants to burn.
 Make sure to bring these plants in during the cold months.
 If planted indoors make sure to place your plants in a sunny window or under grow lights.
 All succulents grow best in well draining soil.
 While they do not require fertilizer, you can fertilize in the spring to assist with growth.
 Use a low nitrogen fertilizer.